nlkinlock/Rminicourse/index.md

 ## Try It!

-1. What is 17 multiplied by 365?
+1. What is 21 multiplied by 342?

-2. What is 13 cubed?
+2. What is 15 to the fourth power?

-3. Is 9 to the fourth equal to the sum of 2000 and 187 multiplied by 3?
+3. Is 8 to the fifth power equal to the sum of 692 and 7500 multiplied by 4?

 ---